zhezhouzz/HATs/README.md

 let[@assertRty] INTERFACE = HTY
 ```

-The source code `OCAML_EXPR` expected by **Marple** is simply an OCaml functions listing.
+The source code `OCAML_EXPR` expected by **Marple** is simply an OCaml function listing.
 Currently, **Marple** handles only a subset of OCaml, it does not handle features involving references and effects, parametric polymorphism, or concurrency.
 Additionally, all functions should be annotated with precise input and output type; all left-hand-side variables in a let binding should be annotated with its precise type.

 #### Syntax of HAT